deib-polimi/modaclouds-qos-models/README.md

 v2.1.4:

-* monitoredTarget in monitoring rules had "id" renamed to "type" because of its ambiguity.
+* monitoredTarget in monitoring rules had "id" renamed to "type", so that the rules are now coherent with the deployment model terminology.
 Look at the available examples.
 From now on:
   * "class" specify the resource according to the [ontology](https://github.com/deib-polimi/modaclouds-qos-models/blob/master/doc/user-manual.md#the-monitoring-ontology)
   * "type" is the name assigned to a resource during the design phase, univocally identifying the role of the resource
   * "id" is the unique identifier of a deployed instance, currently used only in the deployment model